Year 1 - Year 6

-English, Mathematics, Science, Social Studies, Religion, Physical Education, Arts & Crafts, Performing Arts/Music, PSHE, Danish Core and Top*, and Swimming in Year 4.
+English, Mathematics, Science, Global Perspectives, Religion, Physical Education, Arts & Crafts, Performing Arts/Music, PSHE, Danish Core and Top*, and Swimming in Year 4.

 *Danish: We offer two weekly lessons of Danish at both core and top levels in Year 1 & 2.
 In Year 3-6, we offer two Danish lessons at core and three Danish lessons at top level.